openmsa/Adapters/adapters/rest_generic/README.md

 Use this to list the HTTP header to pass to the API HTTP requests.
 This configuration should be specified as a | separated list of "key: value"
 ###Example:

-HTTP_HEADER = Content-Type: application/json | Accept: application/json
+* HTTP_HEADER = Content-Type: application/json | Accept: application/json

 default: Content-Type: application/json | Accept: application/json

+## AWS_SIGV4
+AWS ReST API, signing request with v4 signature.
+This option will pass the value to curl with the curl option `--aws-sigv4`

+*NOTE*: this option requires Curl version > 7.75

 # Sample configurations